NordicHPC/slurm2sql/README.rst

 KB, etc), *seconds*, *fraction 0.0-1.0* for things like percentages.

-Below are some notable columns which do not exist in sacct.
+Below are some notable columns which do not exist in sacct (for the rest, check out the `sacct manual page <https://slurm.schedmd.com/sacct.html#lbAF>`_).
 It's good to verify that any of our custom columns make sense before trusting them.
 For other columns, check ``man sacct``.